-Kitty Kitty the Wonder Bird ~ a story of Acceptance.
+Kitty-Kitty the Wonder Bird, who meows like a cat ~ a story of Acceptance.

 When I am born, I do not tweet like a bird.
 No-no-no!
 I meow like a little kitten and my family, thinking this is cute, name me “Kitty-Kitty the Wonder Bird!”

 “Meow….meow!”
 I cry ~ and the whole family smiles and nod their heads with multiple tweets.
 Later, I am embarrassed by my sounds and wish I could be a human like my friend, Liberty.

 There are two highly important friends in my life, my best friend, Kirsten the Fish, and my favorite human, Liberty, a very little girl.

 You see, I am a finely feathered, gentle spirit-bird, who desperately wants to be human.
 Just like Liberty.

 Guess what?
 Liberty the Human wears tutus.
 She wears bows in her hair.
 She wears cow-girl boots and sometimes rain boots with jewelry!

 Liberty is not just any little girl.
 She can run and kick a football.
 She can tackle.
 She can fall down without crying.
 She can grind fresh wheat for bread making.